 Farm Holiday Cottages at The Old House

-Upstairs we found 2 large bedrooms and a good-sized bathroom with a bath, which always goes down with me having 2 small children.
+Upstairs we found 2 large bedrooms and a good-sized bathroom with a bath, which always goes down well with me having 2 small children.
 Each bedroom had a sink as well which made life a little bit easier in the mornings, and there was lots of space for clothes and personal items to be stored.

 There are 30 cottages at The Olde House sleeping between 2 and 10 people.
 They are either purpose built holiday cottages or converted farm buildings and are a great place to stay no matter how big or small your family is.
-The Olde House seems like a great place to stay if you want to go on holiday with the grandparents or other extended family because of the size of accommodation available.
+The Olde House seems like a great place to stay if you want to go on holiday with the grandparents or other extended family because of the size of accommodation the have available.

 For the lambing weekend, the Hawkey family arrange a special tour that all the guests are welcome to attend.
 We met in the courtyard at 10am and were given some history about the farm before being invited into the lambing shed.
 We learnt why sheep are scanned and how the farmers care for the sheep to make sure the lambs don’t get to big before they are born.
 We did get to see more lambs being born, but they did need some help from the farmers as well.